thatblairguy/ai-forecaster/README.md

 1. Under the `ai` key, set `server` to the system where ollama is installed.
     - If ollama is not installed on the same machine as the AI Forecaster program, you'll need to [configure ollama to accept external connections](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-do-i-configure-ollama-server)
 1. Under the `ai` key, set `model` to the same model that was installed in step 1.

+The `personalities` key is an array of "personality" objects.
+For an individual object, the `persona` key describes the type of "person" the AI is impersonating (e.g. "Shakespearean scholar") and the `style` key is the writing style to use (e.g. "Shakespearean sonnet").